-Anita Grant uses heathful ingredients such as papaya, top left, in her products, which include Shampoo Bars, Whipped Butter and Creamy Cafe Latte.
+Anita Grant uses heathful ingredients such as papaya, in her products, which include Shampoo Bars, Whipped Butter and Creamy Cafe Latte.

 Her products were created after several years of scouring books about ingredients and learning about their beneficial properties for hair and skin.
 She would wander the aisles of grocery and beauty stores, picking up bottles and studying the ingredients.
 Once she was kicked out of a store when she spent too long reading the labels.

 The timing was ideal for Grant to begin experimenting with ingredients because she had just begun transitioning to natural hair -- a decision spurred by her trip to the hospital and her newfound knowledge about chemicals.

 Grant began mixing up hair products for herself, swapping ingredients and recipes with women on natural hair Web sites around the world.
 Grant realized she could make a business out of her obsession when these women began asking to buy some of her own homemade concoctions.

 "They started putting ideas into my head," she says.

 Grant had worked in technology, but was more than ready to make a career change.
 She found herself working on her Web site and her business plan at work.
 She quit that job, and on Dec.
 5 launched Anitagrant.com.
 She started her business with the Whipped Butter, her Creamy Cafe Latte and her Rhassoul Deep Condish.
 The line now includes three organic oils (watermelon, papaya and marula), five organic herbs (lavender flower, nettle leaf herb, blue malva, chamomile and horsetail), Pure Shaving Oil for Men, Handmade Shampoo and Exfoliating Bars, Virgin Mango Butter Coconut Whip, organic rose petals & buds and her popular Lippy Puckers.

 "I am having a lot of fun," she says of her new endeavor.